News

 New South Wales

-New South Wales is mandating Food Organics and Garden Organics (FOGO) collection for all NSW households and select businesses by 2030.
+New South Wales is mandating Food Organics and Garden Organics (FOGO) collection for all NSW households from 2030 and food waste collections for select businesses from 2025 (source).

 South Australia